-This view of the law has been echoed in ‘Chitty on Contracts’, 31st edition.
-In paragraph 14-151 a rise in cost or expense has been stated not to frustrate a contract.
-Similarly, in ‘Treitel on Frustration and Force Majeure’, 3rd edition, the learned author has opined, at paragraph 12-034, that the cases provide many illustrations of the principle that a force majeure clause will not normally be construed to apply where the contract provides for an alternative mode of performance.
+This view of the law has been echoed in ‘Chitty on Contracts’, 31st Edition.
+In Paragraph 14-151 a rise in cost or expense has been stated not to frustrate a contract.
+Similarly, in ‘Treitel on Frustration and Force Majeure’, 3rd Edition, Learned Author has opined, at Paragraph 12-034, that the cases provide many illustrations of the principle that a force majeure clause will not normally be construed to apply where the contract provides for an alternative mode of performance.
 It is clear that a more onerous method of performance by itself would not amount to a frustrating event.
-The same learned author also states that a mere rise in price rendering the contract more expensive to perform does not constitute frustration (See paragraph 15-158).
+The same Learned Author also states that a mere rise in price rendering the contract more expensive to perform does not constitute frustration (See, Paragraph 15-158).

 Indeed, in England, in the celebrated Sea Angel Case, 2013 (1) Lloyds Law Report 569 the modern approach to frustration is well put, and the same reads as under: